 The days between Rosh Hashanah and Yom Kippur are called the Ten Days of Repentance or the Days of Awe.
 Yom Kippur is, essentially, our last chance to demonstrate repentance so God will seal us in the Book of Life in the upcoming year.
 As repentance is the theme of the day, Yom Kippur is a day of "self-denial" (Lev.
 23-27) with the goal of cleansing ourselves of sins.
 Prayer services on Yom Kippur are lengthy and solemn, and a 25-hour fast is kept.

-Preparing to Fast
+Preparing for the Fast

 At the end of Yom Kippur, Jews traditionally share a joyful Break Fast meal with family and friends.
-Ashkenazic Jews in America and Israel often favor a festive brunch-style menu, like this No-Cook Bagel and Lox Brunch.
+Ashkenazic Jews in America and Israel often favor a festive brunch-style menu, like this no-cook bagel and lox brunch.
 Many Sephardic families prefer to follow a light bread or cake-based snack with a savory meat meal.